John Henderson (darts player): 2022

 Henderson failed to qualify for 2022 PDC World Darts Championship, missing this event for the first time since 2013.
-He continued to struggle on Pro Tour, but was again nominated for 2022 PDC World Cup of Darts, where he was defending the title alongside Peter Wright.
+He continued to struggle throughout 2022, but was again nominated for the 2022 PDC World Cup of Darts, where he was defending the title alongside Peter Wright.
 Together they made it to the Quarterfinals, where they lost against England.
-At the end of the season he dropped out of top 64 of PDC Order of Merit, failing to qualify for the World Championship second time in the row and lost his Tour Card after the season 2022.
+At the end of the season he dropped out of top 64 of PDC Order of Merit, failing to qualify for the World Championship for a second time in a row and lost his Tour Card after the 2022 season.

 2023

-He was not able to retain his Tour card in UK Q-School and played on PDC Challenge Tour.
-He secured two titles during the year and was battling for the second place in PDC Challenge Tour Order of Merit.
+Henderson was unable to retain his Tour Card at UK Q-School and played on the PDC Challenge Tour.
+He secured two titles during the year and was battling for second place on the PDC Challenge Tour Order of Merit.
 After losing in an early round of the last PDC Challenge Tour event, Henderson had to hope that Andy Boulton, Cam Crabtree and Owen Bates would not make the final.
 Boulton and Crabtree dropped out at the last sixteen.
-Despite facing multiple match darts against Michael Warburton, Bates made it to the final and clinched the second place, therefore Henderson did not get his Tour card via PDC Challenge Tour for just £175, placing 3rd overall in the rankings.
+Despite facing multiple match darts against Michael Warburton, Bates made it to the final and clinched second place, therefore Henderson did not get his Tour Card back via the Challenge Tour by just £175, finishing 3rd overall in the rankings.
+This result also denied Henderson the chance to qualify for the 2024 PDC World Darts Championship.

+Aside from competing on the Challenge Tour, Henderson later made his World Seniors Darts debut at the 2023 World Seniors Darts Matchplay in September.
+He was eliminated in the first round to Canadian player David Cameron 8–4.

 2024

+Unable to win a Tour Card at Q-School, Henderson continued playing on the PDC Challenge Tour in 2024.
+He made a final at Challenge Tour 12, where he lost to 2012 BDO World Champion Christian Kist 6–3.
+Henderson also lost to eventual winners Danny Jansen and Noa-Lynn van Leuven in Challenge Tour's 2 and 6 respectively.
+Henderson ended the Challenge Tour in 11th place on the order of merit.

-Unable to win his Tour card back in UK Q-School, Henderson continued playing PDC Challenge Tour in 2024.
-He also accepted the invitation for 2024 World Seniors Darts Championship.
-He has become the World Seniors Darts champion at the first time of asking, competing in the event for the first time, defeated Colin McGarry 5-0 in the final.
+Henderson also accepted an invitation for the 2024 World Seniors Darts Championship.
+He became the World Seniors Darts champion at the first time of asking, defeated Colin McGarry 5–0 in the final.
+Henderson suffered a round 1 exit at the 2024 World Seniors Darts Champion of Champions in March, after losing to Andy Hamilton 10–8.
+Henderson good run of fortune returned at the 2024 World Seniors Darts Matchplay in October, beating defending champion Leonard Gates in the final 9–6.
+Henderson later claimed his third Seniors title at the 2024 World Seniors Masters in November, defeating fellow Scotsman Robert Thornton in the final in a deciding leg 6–5.

+Henderson performance in the 2023 Challenge Tour allowed him to qualify for the 2024 UK Open.
+He made it to the third round of the tournament before losing to Gian van Veen 6–3.